tiandiao123/PID-Control-Project/README.md

-## CarND-Controls-PID (Self-Driving Car Engineer Nanodegree Program)
+## CarND-Controls-PID (self-driving car project)
+## Author: Cuiqing Li
+## Time: July 2017
 ---
 ### Description of This Project:
-The man idea of this project is used to apply PID controller to make cars controll itself more smoothly when the cars need to change directions by themselves.
+The man idea of this project is used to apply PID controller to make cars controll themselves more smoothly when the cars need to change directions by themselves.
+Using PID controller can make cars drive from one destination to another destination smoothly!
+More details can be checked in this [link](http://students.iitk.ac.in/roboclub/lectures/PID.pdf).

 ### Final Result of This Project: